linD026/c2ir/README.md

 # Educational Compiler

 This project is for the compiler course.
-It uses flex and bison to generate the AST and convert it to LLVM IR.
+It uses flex and bison to generate the AST and convert it to LLVM IR (Intermediate Representation).
 It references the code from the following repo.
 - https://github.com/stardust95/TinyCompiler
 - https://github.com/lsegal/my_toy_compiler